SAP HANA infrastructure configurations and operations on Azure

 High-availability with SAP HANA on Azure native VMs

-If you're running SUSE Linux Enterprise Server for SAP Applications 12 SP1 or later, you can establish a Pacemaker cluster with STONITH devices.
+If you're running SUSE Linux Enterprise Server or Red Hat, you can establish a Pacemaker cluster with STONITH devices.
 You can use the devices to set up an SAP HANA configuration that uses synchronous replication with HANA System Replication and automatic failover.
-For more information about the setup procedure, see SAP HANA High Availability guide for Azure virtual machines.
+For more information listed in the 'next steps' section.

 Get familiar with the articles as listed